KlausJokisuo/modals/README.md

 * Observing route changes
     * `removeOnPop`
-        * The modal is removed when new route is pushed on top of the route where the modal exists
+        * The modal is removed when route is popped where the modal exists
     * `removeOnPushNext`
         * The modal is removed when new route is pushed on top of the route where the modal exists